Our approach to sustainability

 We recognise that financial institutions have an important role to play in addressing challenges such as financial inclusion and financial crime, and in broader systemic issues such as digital transformation and climate change.

-Our strategy is focused on four pillars, covering the social and environmental topics which are most important to our customers, shareholders, people and communities, and where we can have a real impact:
+Our strategy is focused on five pillars, covering the social and environmental topics which are most important to our customers, shareholders, people and communities, and where we can have a real impact:

 We’re proud to partner with Alzheimer’s Society with the ambition to become more digitally friendly for customers affected by dementia.